dwhiffing/fury/content/aar/mf/mf5/mf5_aj/body.md

 I am more worried about the ships near Split.
 The Pact is pressing hard with fighter sweeps into this area, and I'm running out of planes to fend them off.
-Playing the ECM-runaway game means they just keep coming back!
+Playing the ECM-runaway game means they just keep coming back\!
 I don't want to let them in to see me, but it's getting more difficult to muster a CAP at this distance to prevent that.
 There's six MiG-29s coming in towards Split right now, and all I have there is one flight of Tornadoes.
 In a few hours I'll have more Tornadoes ready, but